danielweinmann/unlock_gateway/README.md

 ### Registering the gateway with Unlock's Gateway model

 You should add an initializer to register the gateway, otherwise it won't show as an option for Unlock's users.
-Here is an example with a `rescue`

 ``` ruby
 # In your config/initializers/register.rb